sendgrid/wordpress/readme.txt

 == Changelog ==

+= 1.7.4 =
+* Fixed some failing requests during API Key checks.
+* Fixed an error that appeared on fresh installs regarding invalid port setting.
 = 1.7.3 =
 * Add global config for content-type
 * Validate send_method and port set in config file